negrinho/deep_architect/CONTRIBUTING.md

 and `examples/contrib`.
-While an example is not required, we do require a few tests to exercise the contributed code and have some guarantee that specific features remain correct as the contributed code or the development environment change.
+While an example is not required, we do require a few tests to exercise the contributed code and have some guarantee that specific features remain correct as the contributed code and the development environment change.

 ## Folder structure for contributions
 <!-- Motivation for the design of the contrib folder structure,